-Course Outcome: In this course the students will be acquainted with the different concepts of hydrology and meteorology and associated factors which cause a wide range of hydro-meteorological hazards such as floods, droughts etc.
+Course Outcome: In this course the students will be acquainted with the different dimensions of climatic variability which cause a wide range of hydro-meteorological hazards such as floods, droughts, frost, and windstorms.

 Credit-1

 - 1. Hydrology- Meaning and Scope - 2.
 Global hydrological cycle/budget - 3.
 Hydrographs- Types, Factors affecting hydrographs - 4.
 Groundwater Level, Soil Saturation, and Surface Flow